 Additionally, the Metro Grants Manual requires separate accounting of the Metropolitan Nashville Government grant funds to prevent co-mingling of Metro Funds with other sources of funding.
 The agency was in compliance with this requirement.
 Different revenue classes as well as expenditure classes have been established to separately track the sources and amounts of funding.
 Also, the agency can easily and accurately report their expenses supported by the Metro grant.

 Based on our test work, costs and services during the period were allowable and eligible.

 3. Program and Performance Objectives

-The contract stipulates that the agency shall use the funds to provide at least 110, 60 women and 50 children will be sheltered and provided supportive services with the following outcomes:
+The contract stipulated that the agency shall use the funds to provide an afterschool program with the following outcomes: